rkalescky/documentation/accounts.rst

 Request an Account
 ==================

-SMU faculty/staff can request an account by sending an email (if you are a student or postdoc please ask your supervisor, sponsor, or adviser to send an email) to \ `SMU HPC Admins <mailto:help@smu.edu?subject=HPC%20Account%20Request>`__ with the following details.
+SMU faculty/staff can request an account by filling out the `New Account Form`_.
+If you are a student or postdoc please ask your supervisor, sponsor, or adviser to submit the `New Account Form`_.

--  Full Name
--  Department
--  A valid SMU email for SMU faculty/staff/student/post-doc
--  Duration for which the account should remain active
--  If the account is for a class, course number, name, and professor

-If you are an external research collaborator please have your sponsor request a sponsored account at \ help@smu.edu.
-Once your account has been created please request HPC access at \ `SMU HPC Admins <mailto:help@smu.edu?subject=HPC%20Account%20Request>`__.
+If you are an external research collaborator please have your sponsor request a sponsored account at `help@smu.edu <mailto:help@smu.edu>`__.
+Once the account has been created the sponor can request an M2 account via `New Account Form`_.

 Reset Account Password
 ======================